finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > String putQueryToFormat(body, trailingCommas, uppercaseKeywords, breakJoinOnSections, spaceAfterExpandedComma, keywordStandardization, expandCommaLists, expandInLists, expandBooleanExpressions, expandBetweenConditions, expandCaseStatements, maxLineWidth, spaceBeforeTrailingSingleLineComments, multilineCommentExtraLineBreak)

-PutQueryToFormat: Formats SQL into a more readable form
+PutQueryToFormat: Format SQL into a more readable form

  This formats SQL (given a set of options as to how to do so), a.k.a.
 Pretty-Print the SQL.
 It takes some SQL (or a fragment thereof, it need not fully parse as yet and certainly need not execute correctly) and returns the reformatted version. e.g. &#x60;&#x60;&#x60;sql select x,y,z from a inner join b on a.x&#x3D;b.x where x&gt;y or y!&#x3D;z &#x60;&#x60;&#x60; becomes &#x60;&#x60;&#x60;sql select x, y, z from a inner join b  on a.x &#x3D; b.x where x &gt; y  or y !&#x3D; z &#x60;&#x60;&#x60;